Freyadnd/Interactive-Lab-Hub/Lab 4/README.md

 Build a cardboard prototype of your design.

+Since our idea has a focus on portability / size, we picked the third design with joystick and capacitive sensor.
+We used joystick instead of buttons because we thought using 4 buttons makes the interface too crowded.
+On the other hand, we also tested out the distance sensor, but it cannot work precisely for objects further than 7 cm away.

 **\*\*\*Document your rough prototype.\*\*\***

 We used the capacitive sensor to simulate different frets for users to press.
-Here s a photo of our minimum viable product:
+Here s a photo of our minimum viable product (our complete design is documented in part 2):

 ![mvp](mvp.jpg)